-This tutorial introduces how to use access logs to rapidly locate an abnormal backend server.
-For more information, see Configure access logs.
+This topic describes how to use access logs to rapidly find unhealthy backend servers.
+For more information, see Configure access logging.

 - A Layer-7 listener is added.